StephenStage/group9/README.md

 <br/>

 ## Communication Mechanism
-Will meet using Github.
-Will meet once a week on Saturday.
+Will meet using Discord.
+Will meet twice a week on Tuesday and Saturday.

 <br/>